Espreccino/PepperTalkSDK-iOS/README.md

 	 @param participant The participant whose unread notifications count is to be returned
 	 @param topicIds List of topics which are to be applied as filter while showing unread notifications count.
 Pass nil to disable filter
-	 @return List of topicId:unreadCount tuple.
-Nil if the operation could not complete successfully */
+	 @return Nil if the operation could not complete successfully.
+If operation succesfull, information returned is in following format:
+	 {
+	     PTUnreadCountQueryTopicsKey : {
+	         # topic id : # unread count for the topic,
+	         # topic id : # unread count for the topic,
+	     }
+	     PTUnreadCountQueryTotalUnreadCountKey : # total unread count across all topics }
+	 */
 	- (NSDictionary *) unreadNotificationCountForParticipant:(NSString *)participant
 	                                          filterByTopics:(NSArray *)topicIds;